flatironinstitute/dendro-old/doc/host_compute_resource.md

 # Hosting a Dendro compute resource

 Each Dendro project comes equipped with a dedicated compute resource for executing analysis jobs.
-The default setting uses a compute resource provided by the author with limitations on CPU, memory, and concurrent jobs, shared among all users.
+The default setting uses a compute resource provided by the authors with limitations on CPU, memory, and concurrent jobs, shared among all users.
 This public resource should only be used for testing with small jobs.
 Contact one of the authors if you would like to run more intensive processing or configure your own compute resources.

 Prerequisites